Nursing diagnosis

 Build a care plan free

-Imbalanced Nutrition: Less Than Body Requirements nursing diagnosis: FAQ
+Imbalanced Nutrition (Below Body Requirements) nursing diagnosis: FAQ

-What is the Imbalanced Nutrition: Less Than Body Requirements nursing diagnosis?
+What is the Imbalanced Nutrition (Below Body Requirements) nursing diagnosis?

-What are the related factors for Imbalanced Nutrition: Less Than Body Requirements?
+What are the related factors for Imbalanced Nutrition (Below Body Requirements)?

 Common related factors: Poor appetite or intake; Increased metabolic demand; Difficulty swallowing or absorbing.
-In your care plan, write it as "Imbalanced Nutrition: Less Than Body Requirements related to [factor] as evidenced by [your patient's data]."
+In your care plan, write it as "Imbalanced Nutrition (Below Body Requirements) related to [factor] as evidenced by [your patient's data]."

-What are nursing interventions for Imbalanced Nutrition: Less Than Body Requirements?
+What are nursing interventions for Imbalanced Nutrition (Below Body Requirements)?

 Last reviewed 2026-07.
 Educational content in standard clinical language; not medical advice and not affiliated with NANDA-I/NIC/NOC.